 - The availability of frequently updated indicators for decision making in any organisation and process.

 Thus, Datahub becomes a source of data consumption with a transversal function to which all Agbar professionals have access to improve decision-making in their management area.
 And it is also a viewing window open to customer administrations.
-It is for this reason that each use case included in the platform has data and indicators that can be analysed at different granularities that respond to the level of detail required for each decision making.
+For this reason, each use case included in the platform has data and indicators that can be analysed at different granularities that respond to the level of detail required for each decision making process.
 These levels of visualisation can be summarised as follows:

-- Visualisation Level 1 - Operational: At this level, the indicators necessary for a service manager and his team to facilitate the correct management of their installation or activity are displayed.
+- Visualisation Level 1 ?
+Operational: This level displays the indicators necessary for a service manager and his team to facilitate the correct management of their installation or activity.
 At this level we can have the maximum granularity and temporality of the data and indicators, for example, granularity of analysis by asset and with hourly or immediate analysis timeframes.

 The detail is even less detailed than level 2, focusing on indicators that carry a higher risk or management cost.